matthiask/django-prose-editor/README.rst

 Security
 ========

-ProseMirror does a really good job of only allowing content which confirms to a particular scheme.
+ProseMirror does a really good job of only allowing content which conforms to a particular scheme.
 Of course users can submit what they want, they are not constrainted by the HTML widgets you're using.
 You should still always sanitize the HTML submitted on the server side.
 A good way to do this is by using the